Mission, Values, Goals and Conceptual Framework

 Values and Beliefs

 Continuing Nursing Studies, in pursuit of leadership in professional development, believes in developing the strengths of its students by promoting respect, competence, self-direction, individuality, trust, collaboration, and critical thinking.
-The department is committed to providing planned learning experiences beyond basic nursing education programs.
+The Continuing Studies program is committed to providing planned learning experiences beyond basic nursing education programs.
 These educational programs are designed to promote evidence-based practice and personal development by expanding the nurse’s knowledge, skills, and attitudes.
 Content included in these programs arises from evolving scientific knowledge and changing professional standards.
 The planned learning experiences are built upon adult learning principles, are specific to the student’s needs, and are applicable to the student’s goal.
 Values identified by Continuing Nursing Studies are:

 - The student as an individual in the identification of his/her learning needs and potential